-- •FNS and state agencies must conduct routine compliance reviews as identified by FNS Instruction 113-1 and program-specific regulations and policies. - •Assess all of the civil rights compliance areas - •Sample post-award review questions: - Do printed materials contain the nondiscrimination statement?
+- •FNS and state agencies must conduct routine compliance reviews as identified by FNS Instruction 113-1 and program-specific regulations and policies. - The reviews assess all civil rights compliance areas and may result in significant findings. - Sample post-award review questions: - Do printed materials contain the nondiscrimination statement?